Sales

 Learn how sales experts use Livestorm to scale sales demos and increase close rates.

-The steps to follow are more or less the same regardless the size of your customer success team.
+Follow these customer onboarding steps regardless of the size of your customer success team.

-You want to create a positive first impression that will set the tone for the rest of the relationship.
+You want to create a positive first impression that sets the tone for the rest of the relationship.
 Your signup flow should be as streamlined and easy to use as possible.

-The easier the signup process, the higher your conversion rate will be.
-The more friction someone experiences at the signup process, the greater the odds of them abandoning it altogether.
+The easier the signup process, the higher your conversion rate tends to be.
+The more friction a potential customer experiences during signup, the greater the odds of them abandoning the decision altogether.

-• Ideally, you want to keep the signup process as short as possible.
+• Keep the signup part of the onboarding process as short as possible.
 Only ask for the information that's necessary to get your customer up and running with your product.
 You can always collect more information at a later point in the onboarding.

 • Validate fields as they're being filled in by the user.
 This reduces the likelihood of failed signup attempts or confusion when filling in information.
 Plus, nothing is more frustrating than getting to the end of a page, only to discover that you've filled out fields incorrectly and have to go back and change them.